helix-editor/helix/docs/architecture.md

 ## Event

-The `helix-event` crate defines primitives for defining and acting on events within the editor.
+The `silicon-event` crate defines primitives for defining and acting on events within the editor.
 "Events" cover things like opening, changing and closing of documents, starting and stopping of language servers and more.

-`helix-event` has tools for defining events and registering _hooks_ which run any time an event is emitted. `helix-event` also provides `AsyncHook` - a tool for running cancellable tasks which run after events with _debouncing_.
+`silicon-event` has tools for defining events and registering _hooks_ which run any time an event is emitted. `silicon-event` also provides `AsyncHook` - a tool for running cancellable tasks which run after events with _debouncing_.

 See the `AsyncHook` type for more information.
 Events can be created within the `events!` macro.
 Synchronous hooks can be created with `register_hook!`.
-And editor-wide events can be sent to hooks with `helix_event::dispatch`.
+And editor-wide events can be sent to hooks with `silicon_event::dispatch`.